Russell H. Stall

 Russell is a boomerang, one of those people who grew up in Greenville, left, and didn’t come back after 16 years because he didn't think Greenville was cool or progressive enough.
 However, Greenville changed and became a place where Russell wanted his family to grow and transform.

-Russell is an active public speaker and motivator, telling the story of Greenville's transformation from the "Textile Capital of the World" as a "milltown to a willtown" with a diversified economy built through collaborative relationships, community engagement, and creative partnerships.
-In the last few years, Russell has told this story to over 325 groups and 17,000 people.
+As the founder of Greenville Forward, Russell is an active public speaker and motivator, telling the story of Greenville's transformation from the "Textile Capital of the World" as a "milltown to a willtown" with a diversified economy built through collaborative relationships, community engagement, and creative partnerships.
+In the last few years, Russell has told this story to over 425 groups and 30,000 people.

 Prior to founding Greenville Forward, Russell owned ResearchWorks, a strategic marketing research firm that focused on community development and customer satisfaction research.
-He conducted patient satisfaction measurement for over 50 hospitals and strategic marketing research for over 100 clients.
-He has also worked for as a management consultant with Mercer Management Consulting, Coca-Cola USA, and as the Southeast Regional Account Manager with Ralph Lauren Home Furnishings.
+He has also worked for Mercer Management Consulting/Temple, Barker & Sloane, Coca-Cola USA, and Ralph Lauren Home Furnishings.

 Russell has an MBA from Emory University's Goizueta School, and a BA in psychology from Washington and Lee University.

-Russell has been extremely active in serving Greenville over the years through his board membership with the St. Francis Hospital Foundation, Cancer Society of Greenville County, Project Host Soup Kitchen, Greenville University Center,, Greenville Chamber of Commerce, Friends of the Greenville Zoo, Metropolitan Arts Council, and Junior League Advisory Council.
-He is going to be President of the Downtown Rotary Club, Chairman of the United Negro College Fund Gala, and a board member of the Warehouse Theatre.
+Russell has served on teh boards of St. Francis Hospital Foundation, Cancer Society of Greenville County, Project Host Soup Kitchen, Greenville University Center,, Greenville Chamber of Commerce, Friends of the Greenville Zoo, Metropolitan Arts Council, The Warehouse Theatre, the United Negro College Fund, and Junior League Advisory Council.
+He is going to be President of the Rotary Club of Greenville during their centennial year.

-He has been facilitator for Leadership Greenville for seven years, and has been named as one of Greenville's Most Influential People by Greenville Business Magazine three times.
+He has been the volunteer class facilitator for Leadership Greenville for seven years, was named at 2013's Leadership Greenville Alumni of the Year, and has been named as one of Greenville's Most Influential People by Greenville Business Magazine three times.

 His sons Hampton and Harrison attend Davidson College and the IB program at Southside High School, respectively.